Apply for BAföG to attend school

 -

-- Copy of your registration certificate or
+- Copy of the registration certificate or

 -

-If applicable, proof of your own income during the approval period, for example
+if applicable, proof of your own income during the approval period, for example

 - scholarship notification, or